fd/zettalm/README.md

 * fits linear models to data

-This code does basic linear regression, otherwise know as least-squares fiting.
+This code does basic linear regression, otherwise know as least-squares fitting.

 * but: handles really big data